avimehenwal/avimehenwal.in/content/blog/python-webserver/index.md

 - nginx
 ---

+> external program outputs HTML instead of plain text, the browser-shell detects it and renders it as a web page.
+> Webserver invokes external programs

 A browser is an **HTTP client** because it sends requests to an **HTTP server** (Web server), which then sends responses back to the client.
 The standard (and default) port for HTTP servers to listen on is **80**, though they can use any port.